-Faculty | HSIE
+Faculty HSIE Fees Nil Hours 100

-Fees

-es Nil

-Interactions and Patterns along a Transcontinental Transect

-Hours

 This course allows students to develop an understanding of the physical, social, cultural, economic and political influences on people, places and environments.
 Students develop knowledge of contemporary geographical issues and their management, along with the important interrelationships between people and environments.
 Our Physical World allows students to explore geography on local, regional and global scales.